rpstellman/JSON-to-SQLite-Using-Python/README.md

  ### [YouTube Demonstration](https://youtube.com)

 <h2>Description</h2>
-Project consists of pulling data from a JSON file (Yelp Business Data) to a SQLite database in order to sort and make sense of the data.
+Project consists of pulling data from a JSON file (Yelp Business Data: https://www.yelp.com/dataset) to a SQLite database in order to sort and make sense of the data.
 <br />